Mary Lee's Corvette

 Mary Lee's Corvette is an American band led by Michigan-born singer-songwriter Mary Lee Kortes.
-The group has recorded five albums; four of which primarily feature songs written or co-written by Kortes.
-The band's third album, Blood on the Tracks (2002), was a cover album of Bob Dylan's 1975 album of the same name.
+The group has recorded five albums, four of which have landed on Billboard magazine's year-end "best of" lists and primarily feature songs written or co-written by Kortes.
+The band's third album, Blood on the Tracks (2003), was a cover album of Bob Dylan's 1975 album of the same name.

 History

 Mary Lee's Corvette was founded in New York City by singer-songwriter Mary Lee Kortes with fellow band members including Andy York (guitar) and Joe Chiofalo (accordion).
 Prior to forming the group, Kortes worked as a session singer with Freedy Johnston and Jewel.
-She also wrote songs; including "Everywhere I Go" which was recorded by Christian artist Amy Grant for her 1985 album Unguarded.
-She also penned the songs "Save Me" for One Blue and "He Turned Me Out" for The Pointer Sisters.
+She has also written songs recorded by other artists; including "Everywhere I Go" which was recorded by Christian artist Amy Grant for her first A&M Records album Unguarded.
+She also penned the songs "Save Me" for Once Blue (Rebecca Martin and Jesse Harris) and "He Turned Me Out" for The Pointer Sisters.

-MLC released their first album with the Montclair, New Jersey based record company Ripe & Ready on January 21, 1997.
+MLC released their first album with the Montclair, New Jersey–based record company Ripe & Ready on January 21, 1997.
 Self titled Mary Lee's Corvette, the album was produced by Kortes's husband Eric Ambel.
 The recordings made for this album had originally been intended as a promotional sampler to market the group to clubs in New York.
 Several songs from that sampler were played by Philadelphia WXPN's music director Bruce Warren on the program "World Cafe", and received popular response from the public in that city.
 This response to the sampler led to the decision to release those same recordings as the band's first album in 1997.
+The album was included in the "best of" list for several Billboard magazine writers, including then Editor-in-Chief Timothy White and Jim Bessman.
 Following the album's release, the band toured for performances in Philadelphia, Baltimore, and Washington D.C. in addition to remaining active in the New York City circuit.

 In 1998, MLC released the single "Lick the Sunshine" with Wild Pitch Records as a preview of music for the band's second album.
 In his review in Billboard, music critic Chuck Taylor wrote that the song was a "subtle, insistent invitation to shed the inhibitions of sudden mutual allure that is as magnetic as it is elemental.
 This second album, entitled True Lovers of Adventure, was released on March 23, 1999; and the songs "Need For Religion", "End of the Road", and "One More Sun" were described as "hits raring to go" by critic Paul Verne.
 Billboard critic Michael Paoletta listed it as one of the best albums of 1999.
-Music critic Geoffrey Himes wrote the following about the album in The Washington Post, Kortes doesn't have the strongest voice, but she writes such catchy pop melodies and such honest looks at modern romance that her songs are winning just the same."